mcroning/PRProp3D/README.md

 **Explanation of parameters**

 _gain length product_: The standard interaction strength used in the plane wave photorefractive theory.
 It is the coupling constant $\gamma$ times the length $\ell$ of the interaction region.
+Beam 1 will be amplified if the gain length product is negative.

 _intensity beam ratio_: The ratio of the peak intensity of beam 2 to beam 1.
 This corresponds to the parameter _r_ in the plane wave theory.